gitTWeb/Arabic-number-to-Roman-Numerals/README.md

 The project uses array indexing, loops, and string manipulation in C++.

-The projec has nesecary libraries like: iostream — Handles input and output operations.
+The projec has nessecary libraries like: iostream — Handles input and output operations.

 string — Allows use of strings for constructing Roman numerals.